Rokmaster Resources (CVE:RKR) Shares Up 40% – Still a Buy?

-Rokmaster Resources Corp.
-(CVE:RKR – Get Free Report) shares rose 40% during mid-day trading on Monday .
-The company traded as high as C$0.04 and last traded at C$0.04.
-Approximately 614,417 shares traded hands during mid-day trading, an increase of 418% from the average daily volume of 118,698 shares.
+Shares of Rokmaster Resources Corp.
+(CVE:RKR – Get Free Report) shot up 40% during mid-day trading on Tuesday .
+The stock traded as high as C$0.04 and last traded at C$0.04.
+614,417 shares traded hands during mid-day trading, an increase of 418% from the average session volume of 118,698 shares.
 The stock had previously closed at C$0.03.

 Rokmaster Resources Corp., an exploration stage company, engages in the acquisition, exploration, and development of mineral properties in North, Central, and South America.
 It explores for zinc, lead, silver, copper, gold, and polymetallic deposits, as well as precious metals.
 The company holds a 100% in the Duncan Lake property comprising 35 contiguous mineral claims that covers an area of 3,929 hectares; and a 55% interest in the Big Copper property located in the Slocan Mining Division in southeast British Columbia, Canada.